gturri/dokuJClient/README.md

 Documentation
 ============

-To build documentation you must have doxygen installed and run at the root of the repo:
+To build documentation you must have doxygen installed.
+Then, run at the root of the repo:

     cd scripts
     ./doxygen.sh